-4B215.
+§ 4-215.
 Obligation of Collecting Bank to its Customer; When Certain Credits Become Available for Withdrawal.

+(a) If a collecting bank that has not yet settled with its customer for an item receives a settlement for an item for which a payor bank makes final payment, the collecting bank is accountable to its customer for the amount of the item.

+(b) Subject to (i) applicable law stating a time for availability of funds and (ii) any right of the bank to apply the credit to an obligation of the customer, credit given by a bank for an item in a customer's account becomes available for withdr awal as of right:

+(1) if the bank has received a settlement for the item during forward collection, when the item is finally paid and the bank has had a reasonable time to receive return of the item and the item has not been received within that time;

+(2) if the bank is both.

-- (a) If a collecting bank that has not yet settled with its customer for an item receives a settlement for an item for which a payor bank makes final payment, the collecting bank is accountable to its customer for the amount of the item. - (b) Subject to (i) applicable law stating a time for availability of funds and (ii) any right of the bank to apply the credit to an obligation of the customer, credit given by a bank for an item in a customer's account becomes available for withdrawal as of right: - (1) if the bank has received a settlement for the item during forward collection, when the item is finally paid and the bank has had a reasonable time to receive return of the item and the item has not been received within that time; - (2) if the bank is both the depositary bank and the payor bank, and the item is finally paid, at the opening of the bank's second banking day following receipt of the item. - (c) Subject to applicable law stating a time for availability of funds and any right of a bank to apply a deposit to an obligation of the depositor, a deposit of money becomes available for withdrawal as of right at the opening of the bank's next banking day after receipt of the deposit.
+2. The new subsection (g) is intended to facilitate enforcement of returned items that are truncated at some point during the check-collection process so that the original item is not returned to the customer of the depositary bank and the payor bank, and the item is finally paid, at the opening of the bank's second banking day following receipt of the item.

+(c) Subject to applicable law stating a time for availability of funds and any right of a bank to apply a deposit to an obligation of the depositor, a deposit of money becomes available for withdrawal as of right at the opening of the bank's next banking day after receipt of the deposit.

-- 1. Former subsection (a) is moved to Part 3 on final payment. - 2.
-Former subsections (b) and (c) are omitted with the removal of the concept of provisional settlement. - 3.
-Subsection (a) is revised to make its use of accountability consistent with the use of that term in new Section 4-301.
-As the Reporters Notes to that section explain, accountability is not used to describe the obligation of a bank that already has provided funds, except perhaps in the context of provisional settlement.
-Because these revisions remove all references to provisional settlement, accountability seems out of place here, except in the odd case in which the collecting bank did not provide a settlement during forward collection.
+1. Former subsection (a) is moved to Part 3 on final payment.

+2. Former subsections (b) and (c) are omitted with the removal of the concept of provisional settlement.

+3. Subsection (a) is revised to make its use of accountability consistent with the use of that term in new Section 4-301.
+As the Reporter's Notes to that section explain, accountability is not used to describe the obligation of a bank that already has provided funds, except perhaps in the context of provisional settlement.
+Because these revisions remove all references to provisional settlement, accountability seems out of place here, except in the odd case in which the collecting b ank did not provide a settlement during forward collection.
 The important right of the customer is the right to have the funds available for withdrawal as of right, which remains unchanged in new Section 4-215(b), subject to the Expedited Funds Availability Act as implemented in subpart B of Regulation CC.

-4B216.
+§ 4-216.
 Obligation of Collecting Bank to Subsequent Collecting Bank.

-- (a) Whether or not it indorses the check, a bank that handles a check for forward collection is liable to any bank that subsequently handles the check to the extent that the subsequent bank does not receive payment for the check because of suspension of payments by another bank or otherwise. - (b) The liability of a bank under subsection (a) is not affected by the failure of any bank to exercise ordinary care, but any bank that fails to do so remains liable under subsection (a).
+(a) Whether or not it indorses the check, a bank that handles a check for forward collection is liable to any bank that subsequently handles the check to the extent that the subsequent bank does not receive payment for the check because of suspension of payments by another bank or otherwise.

+(b) The liability of a bank under subsection (a) is not affected by the failure of any bank to exercise ordinary care, but any bank that fails to do so remains liable under subsection (a).
 A bank seeking recovery against a prior bank shall send notice to that prior bank reasonably promptly after it learns the facts entitling it to recover.
-A bank may recover from the bank with which it settled for the check by charging back any credit given to an account or obtaining a refund.
+A bank may recover from the bank with which it settled for the check by charging back any credit g iven to an account or obtaining a refund.